 ‘Group message’ lets members of an organisation send messages to all other members of their organisation.
 Please find more details here.

 You can keep your account.
 On the organisation page that you’re a part of, click the link to ‘Leave this organisation’.
-If you want to change the e-mail address associated with your account, click on your username on the upper-right corner of any HDX page and then select ‘User Settings’.
+If you want to change the email address associated with your account, click on your username on the upper-right corner of any HDX page and then select ‘User Settings’.
 From there, you can update your profile.

 A dataset is a collection of related data resources.
 A resource is an individual file within a dataset.
 When sharing data, you first create a dataset and then you can add one or more resources to it.
 A resource can either be a file uploaded to HDX (such as a CSV or XLS file) or a link to another website with a downloadable file.
 A resource, such as a readme file, could also contain documentation that helps users to understand the dataset.

 Click on the ‘Add Data’ button from any page on HDX.
 You will be required to login and associate yourself with an organisation.
-These slides provide a walkthrough of how to add a dataset.
+The slides below provide a walkthrough of how to add a dataset.
 General information about all the metadata options in HDX is available in our Guide to Metadata.

 There are 4 metadata fields that accept markdown which provides some simple formatting commands.